-Importantly, this pattern of costs and benefits raises the possibility that parties' decision to run criminals is a strategic response to the other party's criminal candidate.
+Importantly, this pattern of costs and benefits raises the possibility that running criminals is a strategic response to the other party's criminal candidate.
 A party could run a criminal simply because its opponent is doing that as well.
 Intuitively, there are two reasons why a party could find it relatively advantageous to run a criminal when its opponent is running a criminal.
 First, because voters like the criminal type, running a different type against the opponent's criminal would yield a low probability of winning.
 Second, when the opponent is running a criminal, choosing a criminal increases the probability of winning without generating vote shares that are "too large" and therefore costly for the party.

 Thus, criminals may be strategic complements for the parties.
 This possibility is supported by the fact that the correlation between the two parties' choice probability of a criminal type is positive (0.30), while the correlation between one party's choice probability for a criminal type and the other party's choice probability for any other type is always negative (ranging between -0.14 and -0.29).
-See Table A.8 in the Appendix.
+See Appendix Table A.9.